jagatsingh/solr-appender/README.md

-nosql-appender
+solr-appender
 ==============

-nosql appenders for log4j.
+solr appenders for log4j to write logs to solr.